madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/customize-issue-types-and-terminology.md

 ---
 title: How to Customize Issue Types and Terminology
-description: Learn how to customize and rename the four default issue types in Adobe Workfront to suit your organization's needs.
+description: Learn how to customize and rename the four default issue types to suit your organization's needs.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial